Cruel0224/Front-End-Pro/README.md

-DZ 45.
-Navigation menu with active page highlighting

-<strong>Goal:</strong> Combine location, DOM, classes, and history.
+DZ 46.
+URL parser through class

+<strong>Goal:</strong> to gain a deeper understanding of window.location properties and parse URLs into parts.

 <strong>Requirements:</strong>
-1. Implement a navigation menu (HTML) with 3 links: /home, /about, /contact.

-2. Create a Navigation class that:
+1. Create a URLParser class with a constructor that accepts a full URL.

-- Tracks window.location.pathname.
-- Adds the CSS class "active" to the corresponding menu item.
-- Responds to popstate and manually changes the URL on click (via pushState).
+2. Add getters:

+- protocol → returns http: or https:
+- hostname → returns the domain
+- path → returns the path (/products/item)
+- queryParams → returns an object with query parameters ({ search: "book", page: "2" })

+<strong>!!!
+USE of window.location or location IS PROHIBITED !!!</strong>